 The UK has already enacted legislation (the EU Withdrawal Act 2018) which provides the basis for how EU law will be converted into national law, and provides that all existing ‘rights’ will be recognised.
 The UK government has also published explanatory notes regarding what will happen if the Withdrawal Agreement is not in place in time.
 A draft of the Withdrawal Agreement has also been published and this includes proposed provisions for dealing with IP rights.

-Owners of EUTM registrations granted before the Brexit date of 29 March 2019, or the end of the transition period on 31 December 2020, will become the owner of a comparable registered and enforceable trade mark in the UK without the need for re-examination.
+Owners of EUTM registrations granted before the Brexit date, or the end of the transition period on 31 December 2020, will become the owner of a comparable registered and enforceable trade mark in the UK without the need for re-examination.

 Whether a Withdrawal Agreement is in place or not, applications for EUTMs which have not been registered are expected to need to be refiled in the UK within a 9 month period.
 Such new applications would retain the filing date, seniority date and priority dates of the original application.